-How to Use Supplemental Content to Get More Mileage from Big Content
+How To Repurpose Long-Form Content Into Supplementary Content

 So Why Use Big Content Pieces?

 Aligning your content calendar around big content pieces gives your content marketing a campaign-based structure.

-It enables you to focus your efforts and resources in one area, maximizing the value of each piece.
+It enables you to focus your efforts and resources on one area, maximizing the value of each piece.

-The massive value in properly executed big content makes it the ideal foundation on which you can layer supplemental content for the greatest ROI.
+The massive value in properly executed big content makes it the ideal foundation on which you can layer supplemental content for the most significant ROI.

-Longer, in-depth blog posts generate 9x more leads than short ones, yet only 18 percent of companies’ blog posts are over 750 words.
-Another study tells us that 50 percent of bloggers who write long-form content report strong results… but only 8 percent of them actually do it.

-Capitalize on this untapped opportunity to outperform competitors.
+Capitalize on this opportunity to outperform competitors.
 You’re not just competing against other businesses like yours for eyes and attention in the SERPs, though.

-You need to outperform every type of publisher out there – bloggers, news outlets, social content and more, in SERPs that are increasingly dominated by product listings, videos, and other multimedia content.
+You need to outperform every type of publisher – bloggers, news outlets, social content, and more – in SERPs dominated by product listings, videos, and other multimedia content.

-Overall, Orbit Media research states that the average blog post length is 1,050 words.
 You can see in the chart below that blog posts have been trending towards long-form over the last couple of years.

+So let’s be clear: The bar is high.
+Content needs to be longer than ever to perform optimally.

-Let’s see what all of this looks like in action, so you can use this strategy to create stronger and more productive content campaigns of your own.
+Now let’s see what all of this looks like in action and how you can use supplemental content to create more substantial and more productive content campaigns of your own.

 Embedded Content Enhances Your BIG Content Object

-These supplemental content pieces enrich your main content object (the long-form blog post) but are also optimizable and shareable.
-Each of these adds to the big piece but has value on its own.
+Supplemental content pieces enrich your main content object (the long-form blog post) but are also optimizable and can be shareable.

+Lots look at a few types that add to the big piece but also have value on their own.

-Minigraphics & Image Cards
+Mini Graphics & Image Cards

-Embedded images help break up dense text, tell your story in a visual way, and are helpful in SEO, as well.
-For supplemental content, you need to go beyond static photos or stock images to minigraphics or other storytelling aids with as much utility as visual appeal.
+Embedded images help break up the dense text, visually tell your story, and are also helpful in SEO.

+For supplemental content, you need to go beyond static photos or stock images to mini graphics or other storytelling aids with as much utility as visual appeal.

 Take this image, for example:

-The graphic adds utility to the larger post, but you could share this directly to Facebook and it would stand on its own, as well.
+The graphic adds utility to the larger post, but you could share this directly to Facebook, and it would also stand on its own.

-Here’s another example, where a juice press brand has created image “cards” as an alternative format of presenting information about healthy city rankings.
+Here’s another example.
+A juice press brand has created image “cards” as an alternative format for presenting information about healthy city rankings.

-In both of these cases, the information could have been presented in text-only.
-That little extra bit of effort it takes to create images as supplemental content gives you an entirely new shareable piece of content to share in social media and help expand your blog’s footprint in the SERPs (via Image Search results and also images that Google pulls into regular SERPs).
+In both cases, the author could have presented the information in text-only.

+The extra effort it takes to create images as supplemental content gives you an entirely new shareable piece of content to share on social media and help expand your blog’s footprint in the SERPs (via Image Search results and images that Google pulls into regular SERPs).

-It’s fairly easy to resize these images for optimal display on various networks, too.
+It’s fairly easy to resize these images for optimal display on various networks.

 Embedded Social Posts

-Adding posts from Instagram, Facebook, or Twitter is an easy way to add an element of interactivity along with visual interest to your long-form blog content.
+Adding posts from Instagram, Facebook or Twitter is an easy way to add an element of interactivity and visual interest to your long-form blog content.

-Embedding your own post rather than a static image promotes your Instagram presence to your blog readers, as in this example from Instagram itself:
+Embedding your own post rather than a static image promotes your Instagram presence to your blog readers, as in this example from our own Instagram:

-Or, embed posts from others to provide social validation of a point you’re making, cite them as a source of information, etc.
+Or embed posts from others to provide social validation of a point you’re making, cite them as a source of information, etc.

 Embedded Video